-After touring the ancient city of Teotihuacán near Mexico City, my tour guide Alejandro invited us to his house behind the Pyramid of the Moon for an energy meditation.
-There were 12 of us gathered around drinking Pulque, an ancient drink made with corn and cacao, and talking about the energy of the pyramids when Alejandro made a proposition.
+After touring the ancient city of Teotihuacán near Mexico City, my tour guide Alejandro invited us to his house behind the Pyramid of the Moon.
+We went there for an energy meditation.
+Twelve of us gathered around drinking Pulque, an ancient drink made with corn and cacao.
+We were talking about the energy of the pyramids when Alejandro made a proposition.

 “Would you like to go to a cave for meditation?”